 Weight loss in HIV-infected people may be due to:

 - Poor appetite due to illness

 - Chronic diarrhoea

 - Gut malabsorption

 Unintentional weight loss is often an early sign of symptomatic HIV infection.
-It is important to maintain normal body weight for as long as possible.

 2-12 What dietary advice should be given?